-Challenges facing modern systems you anti-fraud class
+Challenges facing modern anti-fraud class systems

 The world with prevailing access to the Internet, mobile electronic devices is not only the domain of entertainment and business.
 Financial market knows it and following the requirements of the modern world.

 The impact of mobile technologies on the shape of the market offering financial services is very significant.

 Banks and other financial institutions are increasingly turning away from traditional customer service methods for mobile technologies.